How to Build Remote Work Culture & Why It's So Important

 Why is culture so important?

 Company culture is important because it affects how your employees and customers perceive you—and this greatly determines how successful your business will be.
+Since remote and hybrid teams are physically distanced, building a culture is a bigger challenge, but the need is even greater without in-person interactions to build culture in the hybrid workspace.
 When a company lives up to its core values, its culture will transform employees into advocates, enrich their wellbeing, and ensure the company retains its top talent.

 In offices, culture can evolve organically through team activities, collaboration, and other IRL shared experiences.
 The time teams spend together gives them a sense of purpose and belonging.
 Building a remote team culture can also happen organically, but it requires more deliberate thought and proactive effort to shape.
 Here’s how you do it right.